AdobeDocs/analytics-platform.en/help/analysis-workspace/export/export-cloud.md

 * Export full tables that contain thousands or millions of rows.
 Other export methods allow a maximum of 50,000 rows.

-* Breakdown a variable by more than Workspace limits (5 breakdowns) <!-- does this apply to the other export methods also? -->
+* Break down a variable by more than the current Workspace limitations (5 breakdowns). <!-- does this apply to the other export methods also? -->

-* Supports calculated metrics
+* Include calculated metrics in the exported data.

-* Data output is structured as concatenated values (like Data Warehouse for Adobe Analytics).
+* Structure data output as concatenated values (like Data Warehouse for Adobe Analytics).

 * Send exported data ad hoc or on a schedule.
-(Also available with [other export options](/help/analysis-workspace/export/export-project-overview.md))
+(Also available with [other export options](/help/analysis-workspace/export/export-project-overview.md).)

 * Export files in CSV or PDF format.
-(Also available with [other export options](/help/analysis-workspace/export/export-project-overview.md))
+(Also available with [other export options](/help/analysis-workspace/export/export-project-overview.md).)

 ## Export full tables from Analysis Workspace